 In the early months of 2012, His Grace, Bishop Matthias gave (then) Dn.
 Joel Wilson a blessing to pursue the planting of a new mission in the area of Rolla, MO in cooperation with the parish of St. Thomas the Apostle in Springfield, MO.
 After launching the effort, Dn.
 Joel and Mat.
 Tessi learned of several existing Orthodox families in Rolla, and spent most Saturdays during their year and a half at St. Thomas driving to Rolla from Springfield to hold Reader services.

 The first Liturgy for the new community was celebrated on February 9, 2013, and the following August His Grace, Bishop Alexander named the new mission community “Annunciation of the Virgin Mary”.
 In December 2013, His Grace ordained Fr.
 Joel to the Holy Priesthood and assigned him as “Priest-in-Charge” of the new mission.
-Fr.
+After a miraculous series of donations, Fr.
 Joel and family moved to Rolla and purchased a home in the first half of 2014, and by February of 2015 members at Annunciation finished renovating a large outbuilding to use as a temporary temple, all the while holding Vespers and Liturgy each weekend.